moosichu/taggedunions/README.md

 # Safety checks

 Calls to `Pack()` will run a safety check to ensure that a given tagged union value will fit into the root type.
 These can be disabled (for production purposes, for example) by defining `TMRC_TAGGED_UNION_SAFETY_DISABLED`.

+It's also worth noting that tagged union values MUST be value types and blittable!